PostHog/posthog.com/contents/tutorials/experiments.md

 and there you have it, the value for `experiment-feature-flag`.

-If you're not using PostHog's feature flags, check with your provider on how to get the values for a given person.
+If you're not using PostHog Feature Flags, check with your provider on how to get the values for a given person.

 At the end of this step, you must ensure that every event in the experiment, no matter which library it comes from, has these properties.
-Otherwise, Experiments UI wouldn't work. `posthog-js` does this for you automatically, but other libraries don't, as of writing.
+Otherwise, Experiments UI won't work. `posthog-js` does this for you automatically, but other libraries don't, as of writing.

-## Sending the `$feature_flag_called` event
+## Step 3: Sending the `$feature_flag_called` event

 It's often possible that the distribution of users between variants is skewed, such that there are a lot more users in test than control.
 To measure the relative exposure between variants, we use this event called `$feature_flag_called`.